 Your old Ruby on Rails application sucks

 Do you have a Ruby or Rails application in production for more than 4 or 5 years?
-Has the test suite crumbled to pieces because too many broken or flaky test that no one has time to fix? running the tests pay off no more and slows down your pace to production?
+Has the test suite crumbled to pieces because of too many broken or flaky tests that no one has time to fix? running the tests pays off no more and slows down your pace to production?
 Are you struggling to cope with tech debt accumulated over the years?
-Do you feel your app is needing a lot of love that no budget will ever be able to sustain?
+Do you feel your app needs a lot of love that no budget will ever be able to sustain?

 We feel you.
 We’ve been there.
 Many many times.

 We have inherited several applications that lived through many years, passed through many hands, many brains, many development philosophies and toolsets, and many business and scope changes.

 When people live through the years they collect experience, and become wiser; as we mature we become better.
 Applications, on the other hand, tend to collect crappy code, technical debt, and rushed features; as they get old, they become worse.

 What if I told you that there’s a way?
 Let us tell you a story:

 Mr. Thompson’s deal

 Eight years ago, one of our very first and most dear clients landed a huge contract with one of the biggest luxury hotel chains in the world.
 For the sake of this post, we’ll call him Mr. Thompson.

 Mr. Thompson asked for our help thanks to the recommendation of a mutual friend.
 He was in a dire situation: the deal was almost closed and they had already started outlaying a plan for doing a complete digital transformation for the hotels, involving the development of a suite of applications.
 But when he got to us, the whole operation was at risk.
 The deal was conditional to the successful shipping of the very first project: A time-sharing management application for several locations, with a set of complex domain rules.